 April 13: Blame Someone Else Day

 Blame Someone Else Day is the dream day for all compulsive liars.
 On this day you have permission to put the blame on anyone you wish.
-Keep in mind though, that when midnight hits you go back to having accept responsibility for everything you do.
-Just blame this brief insanity on Anne Moeller in Michigan, who started the holiday on April 13, 1982 as an excuse for failing to keep her appointments on that fateful day.
+Keep in mind, though, that when midnight hits, you go back to having to accept responsibility for everything you do.
+Just blame this brief insanity on Anne Moeller in Michigan, who started the holiday on April 13, 1982, as an excuse for failing to keep her appointments on that fateful day.

 If you don’t want to blame other people, you can blame objects instead.
 If you forgot to return a call say the phone isn’t working.
 Don’t want to face a work email, the software has a bug in it.
 You’re late with an assignment?
 Say the computer broke down and it’s still being fixed.
 Just a modern-day version of the age-old, “my dog ate my homework,” excuse.

 April 16: National Wear Pajamas to Work Day

 Celebrated annually, Wear Pajamas to Work Day is a holiday when you get to spend the entire day wearing your pj's.
 This day celebrates the iconic sleepwear and gives you an excuse to save the time of dressing in the morning and wearing something super comfy all day long.
 While initially intended to celebrate the traditional pajama with a long-sleeved button-down shirt and pants, the day now is honored by wearing pajamas, nightgowns and sleepwear of all kinds.
 A word of caution, however: If you are planning to wear your sleepwear to work, make sure it's okay with your boss (and encourage them to play along!).
 Also, consider your choice of pajamas.
 Make sure it would be considered appropriate for the workplace in general and your workplace specifically.